muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Before long, Melody began to speak again.

 "Tell me, Phanna, what should I live for?
 You say you have nothing to live for but you're perfect in every way.
-You seem confident enough to challenge a Master like Mikay despite not having any Influence, you're able to push Amanda to her limit without even trying, You took what should have been a lethal blow or at least a debilitating attack like it's nothing and counter-attacked immediately.
+You seem confident enough to confront a Master like Mikay despite not having any Influence, you're able to push Amanda to her limit without even trying, You took what should have been a lethal blow or at least a debilitating attack like it's nothing and counter-attacked immediately.
 Then, after all that, you come around and tell me you have nothing to live for.
 So tell me, what should I live for?
 What should a failure like me live for?
 A failure who can't even keep up with basic field practice, who can barely use Abilities, who has to push myself to the limit to barely keep up with everyone else.
 What should a failure like me live for?"

 I couldn't say Phanna was in an enviable position right now.